James Wahls

-Founded in 2020 and launching in 2022, Revolve Fund has received over $1MM in commitments and has deployed and approved hundreds of thousands of dollars to BIPOC-led or centered strategies.
+Founded in 2020 and launching in 2022, Revolve Fund has received over $3MM in commitments and has deployed over $1MM to support increasing access to capital for historically marginalized entrepreneurs.

 Funders include PNC Bank, The Rockefeller Foundation, Open Society Institute, and JPMorgan Chase.